 Annex 1

-This amendment adds a new clause (2) to Section 2(a)(iii) to the Master Agreement.
-This clause specifies that the Section 2(a)(i) obligations of one party are conditional when an Illegality, a Force Majeure Event or an Additional Termination Event has occurred and is continuing with respect to which the second party is an Affected Party.
+This amendment adds a new subclause (iv) to Section 2(a) to the Master Agreement.
+This clause specifies that the Section 2(a)(i) obligations of one party are conditional when an Additional Termination Event which affects all then outstanding Transactions has occurred and is continuing with respect to which the second party is an Affected Party.
 This permits the first party to withhold payments after the occurrence of one of these events with respect to the second party without being required to designate an Early Termination Date for the Affected Transactions.
 The intent is to provide more flexibility for the first party in dealing with the consequences of the certain Termination Events.
+However, parties should consider whether non-credit related events which may nonetheless have been specified by them to be Additional Termination Events which would cause all then outstanding Transactions to be Affected Transactions should continue to be treated as Additional Termination Events in light of this change or whether this change is appropriate at all in their circumstances.

 Annex 2